Peter Meijer

-Peter James Meijer (/ˈmaɪ.ər/, MY-ər; born January 10, 1988) is an American politician and business analyst who served as the U.S. representative for from 2021 to 2023.
-A member of the Republican Party, Meijer was a candidate in the 2024 United States Senate election in Michigan to succeed Debbie Stabenow.
-He dropped out on April 26, 2024.
+Peter James Meijer (/ˈmaɪ.ər/, MY-ər; born January 10, 1988) is an American politician and business analyst who served as the U.S. representative from from 2021 until 2023.
+He is a member of the Republican Party.

 Meijer is a member of the Meijer family, the owners of the Meijer superstore chain.
 He holds a bachelor's degree from Columbia University and a master's degree in business administration from New York University.
 Meijer served in the United States Army Reserve and was deployed to Iraq as an intelligence advisor during the Iraq War.